Got a lot of fudge on your hands? My complete step by step guide will walk you through the best way to freeze and thaw it!

 Wrapping fudge to freeze is a simple 4 step process.

-1. Wrap in plastic wrap
+1. Wrap Fudge in Plastic Wrap

 Wrap the fudge (whole block or cut into individual pieces) in plastic wrap.